 Since the industrial revolution, the concentration of carbon dioxide (CO2) in the atmosphere has increased due to the burning of fossil fuels and land use change; the ocean absorbs about 30 percent of this CO2 and over this time the pH of surface ocean waters fell by 0.1 pH units.
 As the pH scale is logarithmic, this change represents an approximately 30 percent increase in acidity.
-When CO2 is absorbed by seawater, a series of chemical reactions occur resulting in the increased concentration of hydrogen ions.

 The pH of seawater is typically between 7.5 and 8.4.
 Seawater is slightly alkaline due to dissolved basic minerals and the natural buffering from carbonates and bicarbonates in the water.
 The pH value of seawater is naturally as low as 7.8 in deep ocean waters as a result of degradation of organic matter in these waters, but it can be as high as 8.4 in surface waters in areas of high biological productivity.
 The pH of UK inshore waters typically ranges between 8.0 and 8.4, making them slightly alkaline.
 The pH of wastewater treatment plant (WWTP) effluent can be lower than that of natural water bodies due to the presence of organic acids and other compounds.

 An increase in pH causes seawater to become more acidic and carbonate ions to be relatively less abundant.
 Carbonate ions are an important building block of structures such as seashells.
 Decreases in these ions can make the building and maintaining of shells and other calcium carbonate structures such as oysters, clams, sea urchins, corals and calcareous plankton more difficult.
 Changes in ocean chemistry can also affect the behaviour of non-calcifying organisms, certain fish's ability to detect predators is decreased in more acidic waters.